bluppfisk/deepblu-tools/README.md

 ## backupdives.py
 Retrieves dive logs from Deepblu and exports them in [Universal Dive Data Format](http://uddf.org) (UDDF).

+### Requirements
+- Make sure you have Python 3 and pip3 installed
+- run `pip3 install requests, jinja2` to install the required dependencies

+### Usage
+- fill in your login details in the separate **login** file
+- then run this script: `python3 backupdives.py`
+- find the newly generated file called **backup.uddf** in the same folder

 ## autoliker.py
 Logs you in with a set of accounts defined in **LOGINS** and automatically likes every post, beginning with the most recent one, until **MAX_LIKES** is reached or an earlier like is found.